yiisoft/yii2/framework/UPGRADE.md

   ```sql
   INSERT INTO `some_table` (`int_unsigned_col`) VALUES (22)
   ```
-* Json::encode() can now handle zero-indexed objects same way as json_encode() and keep them as objects.
-  In order to avoid breaking BC this is enabled by a new option flag.
+* `Json::encode()` can now handle zero-indexed objects in same way as `json_encode()` and keep them as objects.
+In order to avoid breaking backwards compatibility this behavior could be enabled by a new option flag but is disabled by default.
   * Set `yii/helpers/Json::$keepObjectType = true` anywhere in your application code
   * Or configure json response formatter to enable it for all JSON responses:
       ```php